kadachhabhavesh/Brainiac-online-quiz-website/README.md

 1. Obtain an API key from the AI service provider.
 2. Configure the API key in your project settings or environment variables.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License